ltb-project/self-service-password/docs/upgrade.rst

 * jquery-selectunique has been kept in version 0.1.0
 * font-awesome has been updated from version 4.7.0 to version 6.5.1

-Note that hidden files (.gitignore,...) from bundled dependencies are now removed from packages.
+Note that hidden files (.gitignore, ...) from bundled dependencies are now removed from packages.

-for developers
+For developers
 ~~~~~~~~~~~~~~

 During the build process of rpm or deb packages, the unit tests are now run:

 * for any version of debian / ubuntu
 * for fedora OS

 From 1.4 to 1.5
 ---------------